How Income and Salary Affect Your Credit Score

 Age of Accounts

 How long you’ve had and managed debt also impacts your credit score.
 This makes up 15% of your FICO Score.
-Keeping your old lines of credit open can help boost your score by extending the age of your credit accounts.
+Keeping your old lines of credit open can help build your score by extending the age of your credit accounts.

 Credit Mix